zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

 ### Prerequisites

-Before starting, be sure the following prerequisites are completed:
+Before starting, be sure that you have completed the following prerequisite tasks:

-- You have an Oracle Cloud account.
-- You are a member of your tenancy's `Administrators` group.
-If not, you need to enlist the help of a tenancy administrator to help you prepare your environment.
-- You are signed in to Oracle Cloud Infrastructure.
+- You obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console.
+If not, see [Getting Started](?lab=getting-started).

 ## **STEP 1**: Enable Oracle Data Safe